tlienart/SimonCoste.github.io/posts/diffusion.md

 where the last line uses the multidimensional integration by parts formula (remember that $\nabla \cdot$ is nothing but the divergence).
 @@

+Up to now, we proved that there are two continuous random processes having the same marginal probability density at time $t$: a smooth one provided by $x(t)$, the solution of the ODE, and a continuous but not differentiable one, $X_t$, provided by the solution of the SDE.

 ### Time-reversal of Transport Equations and Fokker-Planck equations